LivStokes/CS50xNotes/Week6/Lecture6/Readme.md

 for i in range(3):
     print("meow")
 ```
-- the range function hands you out one value at a time more efficiently than the hardcoded list, which puts them all in memory at once.
+- The range function hands you out one value at a time more efficiently than the hardcoded list, which puts them all in memory at once.
 - it knows how to give you, indeed, just one value at a time.
 - Were using the variable i, but not actually using i anywhere.
 - By convention, change the i to just an underscore character, which is a valid character for a variable.